geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 Had been to the Conjuror, such a laugh they all had
 You’d have thought that the Muses were really gone mad.
 But Urania, who feared that Roberto might pay,
-For the fun they had had, upon Valentines Day.
+For the fun they had had, upon Valentines Day,
 When she found that Mercurius had fled to the Skies,
 Pursuing his track she began to arise
 And Thalia, tho’ scarcely recovered her laughter